-Most people do not have symptoms if a drug is withdrawn slowly.
 However, ASMs that might cause withdrawal symptoms include phenobarbital, diazepam, clonazepam, clobazam, and phenytoin.
 Thinking about the impact on your life if your seizures start again, such as the effect on driving, work, and leisure, can be an important part of deciding whether to come off your ASM.

 If you are considering coming off ASM, the Driver and Vehicle Licensing Agency (DVLA) has specific guidelines on this.
+If you drive against your doctor's advice, you will be driving illegally.

-Visit epilepsysociety.org.uk/what-driving-regulations-mean-you
+Visit epilepsysociety.org.uk/what-driving-regulations -mean-you